nutankillada/testpython/Day-11/02-sets.md

 # Sets and Set Operations

 #### Overview:
-A set in Python is an unordered collection of unique elements.
+A set in Python is an "unordered" collection of "unique" elements.
 It is useful for mathematical operations like union, intersection, and difference.

 #### Creating a Set:
 ```python